secops-gthub/Eventlog_Visualizer/README.md

-Here is the updated README.md file.
-It incorporates the new universal parsing logic for Security logs, the fixed filtering behavior that prevents data loss, and updated requirements based on the latest script improvements.
 Multi-Source EDR Visualizer (Sysmon, Defender, & Security)

 A high-fidelity security analysis tool that reconstructs Windows event logs into a hierarchical, EDR-style process tree.
 This version features an enhanced Universal Parsing Engine that correctly decodes complex Windows Security attributes and supports cumulative loading to merge live logs and forensic files into a single unified timeline.